czar0/safe-payouts-module/README.md

 Once the module is enabled in your Safe account, you can jump on Remix and start performing some actions, such as:

 - **addPayout(address beneficiary, uint256 amount)** - which will add new payout information (beneficiary and amount)
+- **removePayout(address beneficiary)** - that will remove the payout information associated with the passed beneficiary
 - **executePayouts(address safeAccount)** - which will perform all the payouts in the list using funds from your Safe account (taking in input the account address)

 ## Resources